 In this blog, we shall look at some of the most important Skills needed for Data Analysts.
 We shall focus upon the Data Analyst Technical Skills as well as the Soft Skills needed to be a good Data Analyst.
 Having developed a fair idea of the Skills required for Data Analyst, you will be able to chart out a viable career course for yourself.

 What is Data Analytics and who is a Data Analyst?

-In this section, we shall look at the key Hard/Technical Skills needed to be a Data Analyst.
-These Top Data Analyst Skills pertain to some of the key areas which Data Analysts happen to be concerned with, in the execution of their professional responsibilities.
+In this section, we shall look at the key Hard Skills needed to be a Data Analyst.
+These Top Data Analysts Skills pertain to some of the key areas which Data Analysts happen to be concerned with, in the execution of their professional responsibilities.

 Statistical Programming – R and Python

 R and Python are believed to be Statistical Programming Languages and as a Data Analyst, they help you to conduct advanced analysis and predictive analytics.
-If you happen to be efficient in writing programs in these languages, you would surely be able to clean, manage, analyze and visualize data efficiently.
+If you happen to be well versed in these programming languages, which means if you are efficient in writing programs in these languages, you would surely be able to clean, manage, analyze and visualize data efficiently.

 Mathematical Skills – Linear Algebra and Calculus

 Advanced Mathematical Skills happen to be one of the non-negotiable Skills for Data Analyst.
 This is primarily because Data Analysts are often required to quantify and process large volumes of data.